Set Up Native (JDBC) or OCI Data Connections for the Pentaho Server

-Once you have Set up native (JDBC) or OCI data connections for the Pentaho Server, there are configuration and maintenance tasks that you need to perform.
+Once you have chosen to use either the Native (JDBC) or OCI access protocol, there are configuration and maintenance tasks that you need to perform.

 The Pentaho Server needs the appropriate driver to connect to the database that stores your data.
 Your database administrator, Chief Intelligence Officer, or IT manager should be able to provide the appropriate driver.
 If not, you can download drivers from your database vendor's website.
-The Components Reference contains a list of drivers.
+The Supported Technologies section contains a list of drivers.

 Once you have the correct driver, copy it to the following directories: